+Company ▾ ∨

-Watch this webinar as our panel discusses the fate of therapy under PDPM, adjustments, nursing CMGs, new therapy policies, operational challenges and strategies to overcome them.
+Watch this webinar as our panel discusses how PDPM affects therapy adjustments, nursing CMGs, new therapy policies, operational challenges and strategies to overcome them.

 Watch this webinar to understand how PDPM may change your resident population and how that ties into staff skills.